Last Updated: April 30, 2018

-The first JamStats database was created in 2002 as a national adaptation of the United Nations Children’s Fund’s (UNICEF) ChildInfo software.
-Since then, several updated versions have been released, using the successor to the ChildInfo software, DevInfo.
-The latest database, JamStats 2010, was released in July 2012, along with EduStats 2010.
+The first JamStats database was create in 2002 as a national adaptation of the United Nations Children’s Fund’s (UNICEF) ChildInfo software.
+Since then, several updated versions have been release, using the successor to the ChildInfo software, DevInfo.
+The JamStats database currently uses DevInfo 7.0.

 The Secretariat has carried out several sessions with key stakeholders to sensitize and increase public awareness.
-JamStats CDs, as well as other promotional and advocacy material, have being an instrumental aspect of public advocacy and these items have been disseminated in schools, public libraries, and at various promotional/institutional events.
+JamStats CDs, as well as other promotional and advocacy material, have been an instrumental aspect of public advocacy.
+These items have been disseminated in schools, public libraries, and at various promotional/institutional events.
 Training and capacity building are also important to achieving the Secretariat’s objectives.
 To this end, the Secretariat conducts and facilitates ongoing training sessions, mainly with public sector staff.
 So far a number of persons in the public sector and academia have been trained to be database administrators and users.

 The introduction of the website and online databases truly allows us to operate in the local and international spaces thus fulfilling our vision: "To establish JamStats as a reliable and current data source for Jamaica, both locally and internationally."